cometbft/cometbft/docs/guides/app-dev/mempool-lanes.md

   lanes by interleaving them when possible.
 - **Equal priorities**: Multiple lanes are allowed to have the same priority.
 This could help prevent one class of transaction monopolizing the entire mempool.
 When lanes share the same priority, the order in which they are processed is undefined.
+However, transactions within the same lane are locally treated in FIFO order as usual.

 ### Lane capacity